 Sagar helps us find participants from across the country.

 In 2020, he graduated from Ashoka University's Young India Fellowship.
-And completed his B.Com(H) from Delhi University in 2019.
+He has completed his B.Com(H) from Delhi University.

 He enjoys reading books, jogging and interacting with people from different walks of life.